 Regardless of the season, finding the best waterproof lightweight jacket for hiking or any adventure travel is a must-have.
 As hikers and trekkers, our gear should be light, and waterproof is essential, even more so if you most likely travel all year round and need a jacket you can wear in winter too.

 Pretty much every apparel company has its adaptation of hard shells, yet finding the ones that work for you can be difficult.
 I went through hours exploring various brands and models for the two ladies and men, as both Bruno and I required another waterproof coat.

-Here is our selection of what we think the best waterproof jacket for hiking for a day, or for trekking or traveling in severe weather are, and why we picked them.
-In any case, first let me start with the one jacket we bought, and the motivation behind why we suggest that brand following four years of continually wearing them in testing situations.
+Here is our selection of what we think the best waterproof jacket for hiking for a day, or trekking or traveling in severe weather is, and why we picked them.
+In any case, first, let me start with the one jacket we bought, and the motivation behind why we suggest that brand following four years of continually wearing them in testing situations.
 For the complete list of our trekking gear and travel equipment, click here.

 THE BEST MEN’S LIGHTWEIGHT WATERPROOF JACKETS: 2019 GEAR GUIDE

 See below the Best Waterproof Jackets for mens lightweight across each category.
 We reviewed over 30 lightweight waterproof rain jackets to establish our selection, and you can find in this gear guide more jackets for comparison.
 For each category, we listed a couple of options, from best value, top-rated, or with different waterproof membranes.
 Make sure to check them all!

 - How to Choose Your Lightweight Waterproof Jacket